Moray Eels In Maui: Safety Tips, Species, And Where to See Them

 Moray eels open and close their mouths to breathe, not because they are aggressive.
 Water needs to flow over their gills, and this movement allows oxygen to pass through.
 It may look intimidating, but it’s completely normal behavior.

-Some of the most commonly seen moray eels in Maui include the whitemouth moray, yellowmargin moray, snowflake moray, zebra moray, and undulated moray.
+Some of the most commonly seen moray eels in Maui include the whitemouth moray, yellow-margined moray, snowflake moray, zebra moray, and undulated moray.
 These species are often spotted resting in reef crevices during the day.
 Spotting one is a special treat for many snorkelers.

 Moray eels can bite if they feel threatened or are accidentally startled, especially if hands are placed near their hiding spots.
 Bites are rare and usually defensive, but they can cause injury and should be treated by a medical professional.
 Avoiding contact is the best way to stay safe.

-Conclusion: How to See Moray Eels in Maui Safely
+Final Thoughts: How to See Moray Eels in Maui Safely

 Moray eels (puhi) are one of Maui’s coolest “hidden” snorkel sightings, usually spotted as a patterned head peeking from a crack or cave along the reef edge.
 If you move slowly, scan shaded crevices, and snorkel on calm, clear mornings, your odds go way up.